 The primary policy change in the proposed amendments would effectively make "unreasonably loud or raucous noise" a violation of the County's noise regulations.
 Section 6.05.030 defines in greater detail what is meant by these terms, and provides factors for determining when noise will be considered loud or raucous.
-This amendment represents a departure from the existing standard, which strictly limits violations to those noises that exceed the defined decibel thresholds.
+As noted above, this amendment represents a departure from the existing standard, which strictly limits violations to those noises that exceed the defined decibel thresholds.